BASCO-Unofficial/Resources/Learning-Platforms.md

 [UofA Cybercats CTF](https://game.cybercats.io/)<br>
-University of Arizona's very own Tyler Webb created this CTF!
+University of Arizona's very own Kevin Cooper and Tyler Webb created this CTF!
 It is beginner friendly and focuses on Web Exploitation and Cryptography.
 This short set of challenges is a great way to get a quick feel for Capture the Flag competitions and how they work.

 ##### Resources